Soundscape: In health care

 Research has traditionally focused mostly on the negative effects of sound on human beings, as in exposure to environmental noise.
 Noise has been shown to correlate with health-related problems like stress, reduced sleep and cardiovascular disease.
-More recently however, it has also been shown that some sounds, like sounds of nature and music, can have positive effects on health.
+More recently however, it has also been shown that some sounds, like sounds of nature and music, can have positive effects on health, some of which might be explained by natural sounds increasing cognitive restoration and feelings of calm, for example.
 While the negative effects of sound has been widely acknowledged by organizations like EU (END 2002/49) and WHO (Burden of noise disease), the positive effects have as yet received less attention.
 The positive effects of nature sounds can be acknowledged in everyday planning of urban and rural environments, as well as in specific health treatment situations, like nature-based sound therapy and nature-based rehabilitation.

 Soundscapes from a computerized acoustic device with a camera may also offer synthetic vision to the blind, utilizing human echolocation, as is the goal of the seeing with sound project.